 Now, before going any further, let me tell you one thing.

 The concept of online money making is much more discernible in the west.
 In fact, now people over there don’t get surprised at all if you claim to earn money from the internet full time.
 This has started to become mainstream for them.

-But things are changing for good, people have started to embrace technology in every folds of life.
-We have Uber and at least 3 other ride sharing companies and most importantly, they are gaining acceptability among the aged class.
+But things are changing for good, people have started to embrace technology in every fold of life.
+We have Uber and at least 3 other ride-sharing companies and most importantly, they are gaining acceptability among the aged class.
 Pakistan has become the 4th largest country to provide freelance services globally.
 So keeping all this in view I hope that within 5-6 years, the online entrepreneurs will not be considered as mutants.